 What is a spectrogram?

-A timeline of frequencies: How to read a spectrogram
+How to read a spectrogram

-Looking at some examples
+What a spectrogram shows: Looking at some examples

-Let’s compare some spectrograms of different instruments and see what they tell us about each one.
+A picture is worth a thousand words—let’s compare some spectrograms of different instruments and see what they tell us about each one.

 spectrogram-example-bass-guitar-riff

-Reading from left to right (remember, the x-axis is time!), each column of horizontal markings represents a single note in the pattern.
+Reading from left to right (remember, the x-axis is time), each column of horizontal markings represents a single note in the pattern.
 Why are there multiple lines stacked on top of each other, you might ask?
 That’s because many sources of sound don’t just produce a single frequency—instead, they produce many other higher frequencies commonly called overtones or harmonics.
-Note that there isn’t much going on above 300 Hz, given that bass guitars primarily put out low frequencies.

 spectrogram-example-violin

-Similar to the bass guitar, we’ve got individual notes left-to-right that each have their own sets of harmonics.
-However, unlike the bass guitar, most of the content is in the upper range of audible sound (1 kHz and above).
 You can also see how the root frequency of each note (also called the fundamental frequency) is the most prominent due its bright color, while the higher overtones gradually decrease in their intensity.
 It’s these collections of frequencies that make up a violin’s unmistakable sound.

 drum-breakbeat-example